itsmng/edittraduction/README.md

 # ITSM Edittraduction

-This plugin allows you to edit traduction file directly in the web interface.
+This plugin allows you to edit translation file directly in the web interface.

 ## Installation